hema-ted/pycdft/doc/source/pycdft/pycdft.constraint.rst

 pycdft.constraint
 =================

-pyCDFT supports the following contraints:
+PyCDFT supports the following contraints:
   - charge constraint, where the absolute electron number of fragment is constrained
   - charge transfer constraint, where the electron number difference between a donor and acceptor fragment is constrained